ga4gh-discovery/ga4gh-service-info/README.md

 ### Internet Media Types Handling

 When responding to a request a server MUST use the fully specified media type for that endpoint.
-When determining if a request is well-formed, a server MUST allow a internet type to degrade like so:
+When determining if a request is well-formed, a server MUST allow a media type to degrade like so:

 - application/json; charset=utf-8
   - application/json

-No vendor specific description has been given here as service-info intends should be incorporated into other specifications.
+No vendor specific description has been given here as service-info intends to be incorporated into other specifications.

 ### Security

 Service metadata is viewed as public data and can be provided without restriction.
 However, an implementation may choose to distribute additional metadata, which may be considered sensitive.
-Effective security measures are essential to protect the integrity and confidentiality of these data.
+Effective security measures are essential to protect the integrity and confidentiality of this data.

-Sensitive information transmitted on public networks, such as access tokens and human genomic data, MUST be protected using Transport Level Security (TLS) version 1.2 or later, as specified in RFC 5246.
+Sensitive information transmitted over public networks, such as access tokens and human genomic data, MUST be protected using Transport Level Security (TLS) version 1.2 or later, as specified in [RFC 5246](https://tools.ietf.org/html/rfc5246).

 If the data holder requires client authentication and/or authorization, then the client’s HTTPS API request MUST present an OAuth 2.0 bearer access token as specified in [RFC 6750](https://tools.ietf.org/html/rfc6750), in the `Authorization` request header field with the Bearer authentication scheme: